 But My Kids Are So Picky!

-If they are picky, be the parent or guardian and continue to try and not give in.
+If they are picky, continue to try and not give in.
 There are many methods to choose from when trying to get a picky kid to eat.
-I have my kids sit and try everything.
-We continue to offer these same foods, not just give up and say they don’t like it.
-They’re kids.
-At least take a few bites.
-We’re not going to force feed because I’m sure that causes other issues down the road.
+I have my kids sit and at least try everything.
+If they would like more of something else they do like on their plate, then they can ask, “Please may I have more of … ?”

 Try a variety of foods.
 Hiding food inside other food is a great option to gain nutrition.
 It doesn’t help them like it necessarily, but at least they will get some nutrition.
 Try smoothies with hidden veggies.
 Just do your best and try again another time.

 Another option is to try to focus on what they do like that’s good for them.
 If they really won’t eat broccoli but will eat carrots or asparagus, not a big deal.
 They can eat whatever veggies they like most.

 At dinner time, try to choose one food you know they will eat with the others that they may not.
 I have to plan my meals around what the kids will be able to chew well and one thing they probably will like.
 Then at least they may be more willing to try something new.

 But My Life is So Busy!

 There’s many healthier options that are on the go.
 Putting in the effort is what it comes down to.
 Health and nutritious food should be the top priority for kids, and there is always a way to do it.
 What can you do?
 Make one day a day where everything is prepped or make things ahead of time.
 Cut up veggies or fruits ahead of time.
 Use crock pot meals.
 Learn to cook if you don’t know how.
 Do that for your kids.
 There are so many easy recipes out there using real food.